-Liau Kok Foh is our General Manager for Projects.
-He has over 25 years of experience in a variety of fields, including site management for structural and building work on residential, hypermarket, and commercial development projects.
+He has over 25 years of experience in a variety of fields, including project and construction management for structural and building work on residential, hypermarket, and commercial development projects.

-He joined our Group as an Assistant General Manager in 2015 and was then promoted to General Manager for Projects in 2018.
+He joined our Group as a Site Agent in 2007 and was promoted to Site Manager in 2010.
+He left the Group in 2014 and re-joined the Group as an Assistant General Manager in 2015 and was then promoted to General Manager for Projects in 2018.
 He is responsible for overall project management and planning for various projects.

-He has no family relationship with any Director and/ or major shareholder of Tuju Setia Berhad and has no conflict of interest with the Group.
+He has no family relationship with any Director and/or major shareholder of Tuju Setia Berhad and has no conflict of interest with the Group.
 He does not hold directorship in any other public listed companies.
 He has no conviction of any offences in the past five (5) years other than traffic offences (if any).
 There were no public sanctions or penalties imposed on him by any regulatory bodies during the financial year.